Why 'Shark Tank' Investor Kevin O'Leary Refuses To Spend $2.50 On a Cup of Coffee - Slashdot

 I'm not going to give up coffee over a dollar or two.
 Neither are most people; that's why coffee is $1-$2.
 It sucks, but what

-Hindustan Lever Vs Proctor and Gamble (Score:2)
+Hindustan Lever Vs Proctor and Gamble (Score:5, Interesting)

-They both were locked into a serious battle in
+They both were locked into a serious battle in South Asian shampoo market.
+With all that might of P&G, HL was running circles around them

+My niece is a big shot in that circle (now working for Estee Lauder India) she explained the basic difference.
+"There are women who can not afford shampoo.
+But once in a while something nice happens, and she feels great and feels like treating herself to luxury.
+That thirty cent sachet of shampoo is a luxury for her.
+She will never have enough to buy a whole bottle ever, and will balk at the cost of a bottle.
+But... on any given day there are about a million such women willing to buy a sachet of shampoo for 30 cents.
+I am selling 300K a day.
+100 million dollars a year."

+There are people for whom that 5$ coffee is a luxury they are treating themselves to.
+The American dream of owning a home and having a comfortable retirement is gone for them.
+They see themselves working till the day they are going to die.
+They see 80 year old grandmas trying to work as walmart greeters.
+From their perspective, "I have 5$ today, I am going to splurge!".

 It is all fine and good for most people not to know this nugget of information.
 But for someone who is a "professional" investor, whose claim to fame is finding companies to invest, he should know this.
 Not the specific thing about Hindustan Lever or any such specific company.
 But the fact that there is lot of money to be made in small margin large volume sales.
 Large volume sales by definition means it is something you knew but never realized the market.